pnockema/Writing-a-Data-Scientist-Blog/README.md

 seaborn				0.12.2

 ## Files
 There are three three csv files that contain the Seattle Airbnb Data i want to analyze.
-Also there ist a Jupyter Notebook file in which i show my analysis process in form of a CRISP-DM process.
+Also there is a Jupyter Notebook file in which i show my analysis process in form of a CRISP-DM process.

+## Results
+We couldn't find any influences on price by host related features, review scores or availability.
+There are other obvious factors for price like sqauremeters and location.
+Although we didn't research the influence of those factors, we can assume that these are the main factors for pricing.
+What we did find is that the mentioned features influence number of reviews.
+What the data cannot tell us is how the examined features have an impact on booking fequency of a given home.
+One can imagine that more information and higher review scores influence Airbnb clients towards booking.